IP camera: Technology

-Network Cameras are developed for both enterprise and consumer use.
+Network cameras have been developed for both enterprise and consumer use.
 Consumer IP cameras used for home security typically send live video to a companion app on a user's device.
 They generally connect to the internet through Wi-Fi or an Ethernet cable.
-Unlike consumer IP Cameras, Enterprise IP Cameras often offer higher video resolution, video analytics, and are mostly accessed though HTTP and real time streaming protocol (RTSP).
+Unlike consumer IP cameras, enterprise IP cameras often offer higher video resolution, video analytics, and are mostly accessed through HTTP and Real-Time Streaming Protocol (RTSP).

 IP cameras used to be more common in businesses rather than in homes, but that is no longer the case.
 A 2016 survey of 2,000 Americans revealed 20% of them owned home security cameras.
 This crossover to IP cameras in home use is partly due to the device's self-installation.
 IP cameras typically don't require professional installation saving time for home and business owners.

 One of the most popular abilities that consumer-level home security cameras have is to view their footage via a mobile app.
 Many cameras offer features such as a wide-angle lens, low-light or night vision capabilities, and motion detection.
 Most are developed to send out notifications via an application such as when motion is detected.
-Video clips can be stored in a local device such as a micro-SD Card or through a cloud service.
+Video clips can be stored in a local device such as a micro-SD card or through a cloud service.

 The market size of home security systems reached $4.8 billion in 2018.
 It had a compound annual growth rate of 22.4% between 2011 and 2018.
 People in countries that suffer from high crime rates, particularly robbery and theft, are keen to adopt home security cameras.
 The US and China have a high implementation rate of residential security cameras.